When most people think of Midwestern cities, they probably picture a boring town surrounded by corn fields with nothing to do.

-One fun place to check out at night in Cincy is JACK Casino, which is open 24 hours every day of the week.
-Whether you’re looking to play the slot machines, try your hand at poker, or check out a variety of restaurants, JACK Casino is the place to go.
+One fun place to check out at night in Cincy is Hard Rock Casino, which is open 24 hours every day of the week.
+Whether you’re looking to play the slot machines, try your hand at poker, or check out a variety of restaurants, Hard Rock Casino is the place to go.

 20. Visit King’s Island